Small House Policy: History

 The Small House Policy has been in effect ever since 1972 to provide a once-in-a-lifetime small house grant for an indigenous villager who is "a male person at least 18 years old and is descended through the male line from a resident of 1898 of a recognized village (Ding, 丁) which is approved by the Director of Lands".
 An indigenous villager therefore enjoys small house concessionary rights (ding rights, 丁權) in building a house of not more than three storeys nor more than 700 square feet per floor (therefore a maximum of 195 square meters, or 2,100 square feet), through either Private Treaty Grant, Building Licence or Exchange issued under this policy.
 These rights were further incorporated into the constitutional framework.
 It was stipulated in Article 40 of the Basic Law – "The lawful traditional rights and interests of the indigenous inhabitants of the 'New Territories' shall be protected by the Hong Kong Special Administrative Region", making significant amendments to this policy difficult.
 By 2016, there were approximately 240,000 small house concessionary rights holders in Hong Kong.

 The Small House Policy is a legacy of the British colonial government.
 In order to cater for the needs of an increasing demand for housing and to prevent recurrence of anything similar to the 1967 Hong Kong riots, the outbreak of which was partly due to people's discontent towards the indifferent attitude of the colonial government toward public welfare, threatening the colonial rule, the colonial government was keen on improving the living conditions of Hong Kong dwellers in the 1970s.
 One of their plans was to develop new towns (新市鎮) in the New Territories, which were later known as Tsuen Wan New Town, Sha Tin New Town, Tuen Mun New Town and so forth.
 As this would require a large-scale confiscation of land and demolition of housing, David Akers-Jones, the ex-Secretary for the New Territories, implemented the Small House Policy in exchange for the New Territories indigenous groups' support for the new town development.
 Meanwhile, the government also added some constraints in this policy by launching Restriction on Alienation which required indigenous villagers to pay a premium if they wish to transfer their rights of ownership to non-indigenous villagers within a five-year period.

 In 2012, Carrie Lam called for an end to the Small House Policy.
 In 2015, a developer and 11 villagers in Sha Tin were sentenced to jail for up to three years over the illegal sale of their small houses.
+The developer secretly made an agreement with the 11 villagers to buy their ding rights; in 2025, the court ruled that the villagers' lawyers were incompetent and overruled the original sentence.